Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 a small birds nest tucked on a stem of improperly pruned forsythia

-Hello fellow readers, Denise from Mt.
+Hello, fellow lovers of all things green.
+Denise from Mt.
 Tabor, PA, asked why her forsythia aren’t blooming.
 You’re not the only one, Denise; mine hasn’t either for over two years.
-Non-blooming forsythia most often has to do with improper pruning.
-Though deer browse, not enough sunlight, improper fertilizing, or winter kill may also cause it.
+Non-blooming forsythia most often results from improper pruning, though deer browse, not enough sunlight, improper fertilizing, or winter kill may also cause it.

 Why do folks prune forsythia in unnatural shapes?